 India describing Isis’s process: thoughtful, passionate, intellectual, quiet, patient, political and woke.
 Isis is patient and passionate when it comes to her career as she works to develop community through art and culture.
 She’s real low key and modest about her photography but she is one of my favorite photographers.

 Isis describing India’s work: instinctual, great balance of classy and current, quiet, for herself as much as it is for others.
 I have seen India create and work on apparel, poetry, photography, and the day in and day out of advertising and marketing.
 Her skills and interests are varied.
-While taking classes at the Hyde Park Art Center last year, India start exploring layering in her photography.
+While taking classes at the Hyde Park Art Center last year, India started exploring layering in her photography.
 Now that I’ve had the opportunity to see the work in a show and as a collection, instead of individual shots, I’ve come to understand the very real ways barrier and boundary play significant roles in how she operates.
 It gives me greater clarity and appreciation for a part of her I knew but I couldn’t exactly describe.
 The pictures and choices she made as a photography are the best description.

 On sharing space: